thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-related-recommendations.md

 Similar to global recommendations, Fire App Builder gets related recommendations from your media feed.
 Whereas global recommendations are sent when the app starts, related recommendations are sent when a user watches a video that includes recommendations in the media item's details.

+For more general information about recommendations, see [Recommendations in Fire App Builder][fire-app-builder-recommendations-overview].

 * TOC
 {:toc}

 ## Configure Related Recommendations

-1. In the **Navigator.json** file (in your app's **assets** folder), specify the max number of related recommendations that your app can send through the `numberOfRelatedRecommendations` property.
+1. In the **Navigator.json** file (in your app's **assets** folder), use the `numberOfRelatedRecommendations` property to specify the max number of related recommendations that your app can send.
 Place this property in the `config` object:

     ```json
     "config": {